aydenn162303/GridGame/README.md

 Controls:

 WASD hold shift to move faster

 When standing on a yellow tile, left click

-Press space when the dark tiles allign
+Press space when the dark tiles align

 Walking to the sprite with the $ symbol lets you sell items